morrownr/7612u/Bridged_Wireless_Access_Point-1.md

 ```
 -----

-Reduce overall power consumption and overclock the CPU.
+Reduce overall power consumption and overclock the CPU a modest amount.

 Note: all items in this step are optional
 ```